Ferranv3/CRMAPI/README.md

 # CRM Service

 This is a CRM backend service built with Java 21 and Spring Boot 3.
-It follows the Hexagonal Architecture and SOLID principles.
-The service manages customers and users and is secured using OAuth 2.0.
+It follows Hexagonal Architecture and SOLID principles to ensure a modular, testable, and maintainable codebase.
+The service manages customers and users, with a secure JWT-based authentication system.

 ## Features
-- Manage customers (CRUD)
-- Manage users (Admin role)
-- OAuth 2.0 Authentication
+- Customer Management (CRUD): Endpoints to create, read, update, and delete customer records.
+- User Management: Admin-specific operations for managing users and their roles.
+- Role-based Access Control: Restricted endpoints based on user roles, such as Admin.
+- JWT Authentication: Secure authentication and authorization using JSON Web Tokens (JWT).

+## Testing
+The project includes comprehensive testing to ensure functionality and security:

+- Unit Tests: Focus on individual service and component logic, including validation of domain models.
+- Integration Tests: Validate correct functioning of controllers and service interactions with the database, including:
+  - Customer CRUD operations
+  - User management and role updates
+  - JWT-based authentication and protected endpoints

 ## Requirements
 - Java 21